arvindkgs/arvindkgs.github.io/_drafts/guidelines-for-structuring-rest-apis.md

                   /archive

                   ...
 5. Each Entity is free to define it's own parameters.
-Hence you can have stricter enforcement of parameters.
+Hence you can enforce strict parameter scope.
 This is better for security and validations.
 6. Lesser code smells

 Side-note: When you need to group your APIs under an umbrella (be it entity/functional unit/workflow etc) make sure your umbrella/parent grows at a slower rate than your inner children.
 This gives a better structuring and visibility as your application grows.